-Everyone says 1939 was the best year for movies, but I'd say its 1933.
+Everyone says 1939 was the best year for movies, but I'd say its 1932-33.
 Before the code started being enforced in mid-1934, s--t was tight!
-TCM's been dropping 'em like hotcakes.
-All of the below I just watched after DVR-ing them last week.
-I'm in pre-code cuckoo land.
+TCM's been dropping 'em like hotcakes, s--t I never even heard about prior to.
+Pre-code cuckoo land next stop!

 ROAR OF THE DRAGON